 Social Proof of the Course

-Thus far, we think that 30 Day Singer is one of the better singing lessons options out there.
+Thus far, we think that 30 Day Singer is one of the best singing lessons options out there.
 However, before you sign up, you probably want to know what others have said about it.
-We’ve scoured the internet for reviews of this site’s beginner course and advanced courses.
+We’ve scoured the internet for reviews of this site’s beginner courses and advanced courses.
 Here are some of the helpful ones we found:

-This 30 Day Singer review snapshot comes from Deviant Noise, a music review site that we like.
-This site listed out some of the benefits of the 30 Day Singer course -- we especially like the fact that the site has a section that can help you learn to sing like some of your favorite artists.
+This 30 Day Singer review snapshot comes from Deviant Noise, a professional review site that we like.
+This site listed out some of the benefits of the 30 Day Singer course — we especially like the fact that the site has a section that can help you learn to sing like some of your favorite artists.